A Thought On Suffering

 The entertainment industry including television, radio, music, literature, newspapers and magazines all address the suffering of boredom and also the suffering of stress.
 Those involved in religious work alleviate the suffering caused by the emptiness of life without faith.

-Love is the single most powerful force in our lives (1), and suffering, especially acute suffering, often results in a huge outpouring of love, and resultant loving relationships.
+Love, which alleviates the suffering of loneliness, is the single most powerful force in our lives (1), and suffering, especially acute suffering, often results in a huge outpouring of love, and resultant loving relationships.